manaty/country-game/README.md

 ### Credits and DIY

 As with all Manaty games, "Country Explorer" is open for personal use, replication, and modification.
 Find the complete instructions and source code in the `src` directory.
 To support our game development and access commercial versions, consider donations or purchases.

+Join our [Discord](https://discord.gg/4CspeFaa) to discuss, order and share your thoughts.